Ginkgo CADx

-Ginkgo CADx is an abandoned multi-platform (Windows, Linux, Mac OS X) DICOM viewer (*.dcm) and dicomizer (convert different files to DICOM).
+Ginkgo CADx is a discontinued multi-platform (Windows, Linux, Mac OS X) DICOM viewer (*.dcm) and dicomizer (convert different files to DICOM).
 Ginkgo CADx is licensed under LGPL license, being an open source project with an open core approach.
 The goal of Ginkgo CADx project was to develop an open source professional DICOM workstation.

 Ginkgo CADx also had a professional version with a private license model called Ginkgo CADx Pro.

 About Ginkgo CADx

 The main features of this software are: